International Day for Older Persons: Challenges for India

 Article 41 of the Constitution provides that the State shall, within the limits of its economic capacity and development, make effective provision for securing the right to work, to education and to public assistance in cases of unemployment, old age, sickness and disablement, and in other cases of undeserved want.

-Article 47 provides that the State shall regard the raising of the level of nutrition and the standard of living of its people and the improvement of public health as among its primary duties.
+The State shall regard the raising of the level of nutrition and the standard of living of its people.
+And the improvement of public health as among its primary duties.

-The National Programme for Health Care of Elderly and Health and Wellness Centres under the Ayushman Bharat programme provide dedicated healthcare to the elderly at primary healthcare settings.
+The National Programme for Health Care of Elderly and Health and Wellness Centres under the Ayushman Bharat programme.
+It provides dedicated healthcare to the elderly in primary healthcare settings.

 Legislations